rh-messaging-qe/claire/README.md

 [CRDs](crds) contains Either upstream or downstream CRDs for AMQ Broker 7.10.x.
 Currently we only support downstream, as upstream versions are different (imports are different) and we need to solve this problem nicely.
 If you're using upstream, please update all imports manually (find all and replace) accordingly.

-## Setting log level

-Currently, there is supported `TEST_LOG_LEVEL` environment variable, which can set desired logging level of test suite.
-By default, we use `INFO` level.
-Supported values are `DEBUG`, `INFO`, `WARN`, `ERROR`, `OFF`.

-## Disable generating random suffices for namespaces
-Set environment variable `DISABLE_RANDOM_NAMESPACES` to `false` to disable using random suffix in namespace names.
-This is useful for debugging purposes.
-Example `test-namespace-2a6c` will be always `test-namespace`.

 ## How to run tests
 Currently ActiveMQArtemis CRD is not working properly in Typed CRD way, because of [bug](https://github.com/fabric8io/kubernetes-client/pull/4612).
 Please use typeless or perform following commands
 ```shell